-If you are having issues with people stealing your contents – this article will be of great help to you.
-After reading, you will learn how to report copied content to Google and WordPress for immediate removal
+If you are having issues with people stealing your content – this article will be of great help to you.
+After reading, you will learn how to report copied content to Google and WordPress for immediate removal.

 - Did you discover any blog or website copying your content?

 - Are you scared that Google may rank their blog higher than yours even after stealing from you?

 - Do you know that you will lose traffic and ranking as a result of this?

 If your answer to any of the questions above is Yes, then you are not alone.

 So many people are facing the same challenge daily, and are seriously looking for a way out of it.